 The cultural richness of the state of Gujarat in Western India can well be understood through the multifarious vibrant festivals of Gujarat.

-The beauty of the state’s age-old traditions is showcased most flawlessly through the many festivals celebrated in Gujarat all year round.
+The beauty of the state’s age-old traditions is showcased most flawlessly through the multifarious festivals celebrated in Gujarat all year round.

 Almost all the festivals of Gujarat have something unique and special about them.
 Some of the top-notch ceremonies/rituals of Gujarat that enjoy global fame include Dahi Handi breaking ceremony, Dhol beating and the mesmerizing Garba dance performances during Navaratri.